Code-Path-Web103-Capstone/web103_finalproject-main/README.md

 ### Additional Features

-#### The user can create an account through Auth options
+#### The user can create an account through various auth options

 - [ ] The user can create an account through email:password or sign-in through a GitHub account.

 [gif goes here]

-#### Bank/Credit Statement PDF Input box (parses data)
+#### The user can input a PDF Bank/Credit Statement

-- [ ] The user should be able to upload their bank statement in PDF format and see their spending automatically.
+- [ ] The user should be able to upload their bank statement in PDF format and the site will parse and input their spending automatically.

 [gif goes here]